 Note that surface conduction is neglected in Eq.
 (5.1), which is valid to a first-order, given that the target zones are permeable buried features with coarser sediments.
-However, further work needs to be performed on finer sediments, particularly those in the Ringold and Cold Creek units to validate this assumption.
+However, further work needs to be performed on finer sediments, particularly those in the Ringold and Cold Creek units, to validate this assumption.
 The cementation exponent m is a function of the rate of change in pore complexity with porosity (Yue 2019), dependent on particle shape and orientation (Niu and Zhang 2018) and typically varies between 1.2 and 4.4 (Lesmes and Friedman 2005).
-In this assessment, a value of 1.8 was used because it is considered representative of consolidated sandstones at Hanford (Archie 1942: Lesmes and Friedman 2005).
 The saturation exponent n is associated with the additional tortuosity due to the replacement of pore fluid with air (an insulator).
-Commonly, n = 2 is used and was also assumed in this assessment (e.g. Brunet et al. 2010; Day-Lewis et al. 2005).
+Commonly, n = 2 is used and was also assumed in this assessment (e.g., Brunet et al. 2010; Day-Lewis et al. 2005).

 Fluid conductivity σ_w is the summation of the background groundwater conductivity and the contribution from the tracer.
 Groundwater samples between 200 East and West have an average σ_w equal to 0.05 S/m (see Section 5.2.4).
-The assumed composition of the ionic tracer was potassium bromide (KBr).
-Isono (1984) identified the relationship between KBr concentration and fluid conductivity as shown in Figure 5.4.
+The composition of the ionic tracer was potassium bromide (KBr).
+Isono (1984) identified the relationship between KBr concentration and fluid conductivity as shown in Figure 5.5.
 A concentration of 60 g/L of KBr was assumed to maximize conductivity contrasts (σ_w of 4.764 S/m) while maintaining a realistic amount of KBr to be injected into the aquifer.